Do you have a gluten-free teen in Middle School or High School?

-Hopefully at this age, your children will also start to realize how eating healthier choices gives them better energy, stamina and strength to get through the school day.
+Hopefully, at this age, your children will also start to realize how eating healthier choices gives them better energy, stamina and strength to get through the school day.
 This is especially important if they are staying after school for sports or activities, or heading to work after school.

 Check with the School Food (Cafeteria) Manager if your child wants to order lunch in the cafeteria.
 You can find what, and when gluten-free options are available.
-More importantly, discuss how the food is prepared, making sure that cross-contamination issues are addresses.
+More importantly, discuss how the food is prepared, making sure that cross-contamination issues are addressed.

 Cooking in school

 Starting in middle school students may be cooking in their home-economics or FACS (Family & Consumer Science) classes.
 Prior to starting the class, set up a time to speak with the teacher.
-Together plan allergy safe dishes to go along with the class recipes.
+Together plan allergy-safe dishes to go along with the class recipes.

 Our teachers were extremely helpful in this regard.
 Often we sent in gluten-free substitutions for the teacher’s recipe.
-My children were not left out and made everything their friends cooked in class using an allergy safe version.
+My children were not left out and made everything their friends cooked in class using an allergy-safe version.

-Cross contamination can be a big issue when cooking in class, so make sure this is a topic you discuss with your child’s teacher.
+Cross-contamination can be a big issue when cooking in class, so make sure this is a topic you discuss with your child’s teacher.
 Using gluten-filled ingredients, trying taste tests or having flour in the air may not be a good bet for your gluten-free child.